 Written while travelling to Myanmar on a ‘Semester at Sea’ voyage

-The UWC movement is currently represented in over 150 countries.
+The UWC movement is currently represented in 160 countries.
 In its history, more than 60,000 students from more than 180 countries have studied at UWC schools and colleges or participated in UWC programs.
 UWC depends on the dedication and expertise of its national networks.
 These networks, called National Committees, are non-profit organizations sustained largely through the efforts of UWC alumni and volunteers.
 They choose students based on their talents, their personality and their potential to thrive at a UWC—and independently of their financial circumstances.
 This selection process and comprehensive scholarship programme gives UWC its unique character and allows us to bring together a truly diverse combination of students from various nationalities, cultures and socioeconomic backgrounds.Information for applicants

 Understand UWC in only four minutes: In this video, travel with us to the west coast of Canada and visit Lester B. Pearson College.